grafana/tempo/docs/tempo/website/configuration/_index.md

     # Global ingestion limits configurations

-    # Specifies whether the ingestion rate limits should be applied by each replica (of the distributor and ingester)
+    # Specifies whether the ingestion rate limits should be applied by each instance of the distributor and ingester
-    # individually OR should be shared across all replicas.
-See the "override strategies" section below for an example.
+    # individually, or the limits are to be shared across all instances.
+See the "override strategies" section for an example.
     [ingestion_rate_strategy: <global|local> | default = local]

     # Burst size (bytes) used in ingestion.